jim-stoll/Cpp/README.md

 * `isLeaf` property to `final` modifier.
 * `defaultValue` property to initial value.
 * Documentation property to JavaDoc comment.
+* A 'public' `visibility` attribute with the stereotype 'extern' will be declared as 'extern', and will occur in the generated '.h' file before the class declaration

 ### UMLOperation